pytest-dev/pytest-order/docs/source/index.rst

 .. note::
-  The scope of the ordering is global per default, e.g. tests with lower ordinal numbers are always executed before tests with higher numbers, regardless of the module and class they reside in.
+  The scope of the ordering is global per default, e.g. tests with lower ordinal numbers are always executed before tests with higher numbers in the same test session, regardless of the module and class they reside in.
   This can be changed by using the :ref:`order-scope` option.

 Ordering is done either absolutely, by using ordinal numbers that define the order, or relative to other tests, using the ``before`` and ``after``